joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/03/14/briefing/germany-sarah-everard-italy-lockdown.html?searchResultPosition=2

 **Beyoncé not only came to the Grammys, she won them and made history.**\
-`After taking up best rap song with Megan Thee Stallion and best R&B performance, Beyoncé has won more Grammys than any other female artist.`\
+`After winning for best rap song with Megan Thee Stallion and for best R&B performance, Beyoncé has won more Grammys than any other female artist.`\
 https://nytimes.com/2021/03/14/arts/music/beyonce-megan-thee-stallion-grammys.html?searchResultPosition=3

 **Cardi B and Megan Thee Stallion present a (slightly) PG version of ‘WAP.’**\